 Alice Berry Studio was a retail presence on Chicago's Gold Coast in the 2000's with a dedicated store within the boutique Only She, and later in her own salon in Tree Studios.
 In 2008, Alice was the first independent designer to have a showing within Fashion focus, Chicago's fashion week, (to see video from the show please go here)

 Sometimes it takes a while to find the work that resonates with who you are.
 As for me, after years of making clothing for private clients as well as for the retail market, I came to my scarf line as if by process of elimination.
 Coming out of baby land from the birth of my son, I found the only requests from the stores I had been working with were for the scarves I had begun to do as a sideline a few years before.
-As I developed the line, I found myself understanding the relationships between colors and textures in a much more profound way, and I began to look with a fresh eye at the work of the abstract expressionists such as Rothko, Rhinehart, Louis, etc., as well as the work of the artists and designers of the postwar bauhaus , particularly Josef and Anni Albers, who systematized a way of looking at color that was logical, as well as encompassing the emotional experience of really considering color.
+As I developed the line, I found myself understanding the relationships between colors and textures in a more profound way, and I began to look with a fresh eye at the work of the abstract expressionists such as Rothko, Rhinehart, Louis, etc., as well as the work of the artists and designers of the postwar bauhaus , particularly Josef and Anni Albers, who systematized a way of looking at color that was logical, as well as encompassing the emotional experience of really considering color.
 Over the past several years I have come to realize that color is experiential, and belongs to the same realm of experience as listening to music.
 I think color and light are related to each other in the same way that music and sound are related.
 The seeing of light or the hearing of sound is essentially the perception of vibrations by the ear or the eye.
 In working with the colors in relationships as I do, I think of them as compositions working in the same way as a group of notes creates a chord or a phrase of music.
 I realized that many of the terms describing color and music are interchangeable.
 One refers to tonal or atonal musical compositions, or harmonious or discordant colors.
 I continue to explore and be amazed by the relationships between colors and the idea of color in the world, and I hope to learn new ways to express it through my work.

 After 30 years in the fashion business, and another 15 or so making visual art, I took a break.
-I realized that a lot of my work had to do with perception and cognition, and so landed in a program that allowed me to think about psychology and the way we perceive our place in the world as well as how to interact with people in a therapeutic fashion.
+I realized that a lot of my work had to do with perception and cognition, and so landed in a MA clinical psychology program that allowed me to think about the way we perceive our place in the world as well as how to interact with people in a therapeutic fashion.
 I realized that seeking to understand cognitive processes was a common element of my work over the years and saw that I was asking the same questions in different contexts.
 How do we know what we know?
 What biological, psycholgical or social influences create what we think of as knowledge, or understanding, or desire?
 Just as whether we think red is the color of a strawberry or a fire truck depends on personal formation and perception, whether we think we are in a therapeutic situation varies according to our influences and ideas about what, when and how therapy happens.
 Perception is all.